The Right Cross-Training Activity to Crush Your Fitness Goals

 When you're training for an endurance event, like a 100-mile bike ride, you need a combined approach of increased steady-state distances as well as intervals for shorter times.
 If your distance event is a bike ride, get off the bike and do some shorter running workouts to prevent too much repetitive movement.
 If you're training for a 50-mile run, get on the bike for those interval workouts.

 If you want to: React more quickly

 In sports like tennis, reaction time and agility are crucial.
 "Sports conditioning classes are a great option," says Matthews.
 "The exercises will boost your body's ability to quickly accelerate and decelerate, so you can turn on a dime."
 If you're working out on your own, do speed work and agility moves like ladder-based drills.

 If you want to: Swim more efficiently

 The steady, rhythmic breathing that swimming requires is part of what makes it really tough for otherwise fit people to do well in the pool.
 To get more control, try incorporating yoga into your routine.
-“The breathing emphasis in different mind/body disciplines translates well to any sustained aerobic exercise,” says Matthews.
-(It's no wonder that Yoga Is More Popular Than Ever!)
-“That steady breathing pace can really be helpful in the pool.”
+"The breathing emphasis in different mind/body disciplines translates well to any sustained aerobic exercise," says Matthews.
+"That steady breathing pace can really be helpful in the pool."
 Runners and cyclists, who often add swimming to tackle a triathalon, will also benefit from strength training, since swimming is a total-body workout.